Jan 3, 2026

 Best for: Adults seeking medication management for ADHD, anxiety, or depression with objective diagnostic support.

-Bottom line: Legion Health does what Talkspace cannot: controlled substance prescribing, objective ADHD testing, and longer, coordinated psychiatric appointments.
+Bottom line: Legion Health does what Talkspace cannot: controlled substance prescribing, FDA-cleared QbCheck testing for ADHD, and longer, coordinated psychiatric appointments.

 Talkiatry